bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @Pietrek14</div>

-We've added a new [`RelativeCursorPosition`] UI component, which when added to a UI entity tracks the cursor position relative to the node. `Some((0, 0))` represents the top-left corner of the node, `Some((1,1))` represents the bottom-left corner of the node, and `None` represents the cursor being "outside of the node".
+We've added a new [`RelativeCursorPosition`] UI component, which when added to a UI entity tracks the cursor position relative to the node. `Some((0, 0))` represents the top-left corner of the node, `Some((1,1))` represents the bottom-right corner of the node, and `None` represents the cursor being "outside of the node".

 ```rust
 commands.spawn((